RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_ModulatedMover_type.md

 </ModulatedMover>
 ```

--   **tempering**: The previously declared HamiltonianExchange mover that will be used manage temperature and scorefunction exchanging
+-   **tempering**: (REQUIRED) The previously declared HamiltonianExchange mover that will be used manage temperature and scorefunction exchanging

 "Mover Tag": Any of the [[RosettaScripts Mover|Movers-RosettaScripts]] tags

 Subtag **Interp**:

--   **key**: key to look up this Interpolator in the mover prototype map
+-   **key**: (REQUIRED) key to look up this Interpolator in the mover prototype map
 -   **dim**: exchange happens between neighbouring cells in a 'dim' dimensional grid; in temperature replica-exchange usually D=1.
--   **curve**: Does this Interpolator use a 'const', 'linear', or 'exponential' curve?
+-   **curve**: (REQUIRED) Does this Interpolator use a 'const', 'linear', or 'exponential' curve?
 -   **start**: start temperature to interpolate from.
 Only used if curve = 'linear' or 'exponential'.
 -   **end**: end temperature to interpolate to; Only used if curve = 'linear' or 'exponential'.
 -   **value**: temperature value, only used if curve='const' (in other words, interpolate from 'value' to 'value'